mdsol/marathon_cookbook/README.md

 election.
 Allows starting an arbitrary number of other Marathons but all need to be started in HA mode.
 This mode requires running ZooKeeper.
 * `node['marathon']['options']['hostname']` - The advertised hostname stored in
-ZooKeepe so another standby host can redirect to this elected leader (default = localhost).
+ZooKeeper so another standby host can redirect to this elected leader (default = localhost).
 * `node['marathon']['options']['http_credentials']` - Credentials for accessing
 the http service.
 If empty, anyone can access the HTTP endpoint.
 A